 These are powerful medicines, and each medication for advanced RCC has different possible side effects.
 Many of these side effects do not affect everyone.
 You may only have one or two side effects, or you may not have any at all.
 If they do occur, they may be mild or temporary, but others may be serious and long lasting and need medical attention.
 A side effect may get worse through your course of treatment, or more side effects may develop as the course goes on.
-Many of the side effects can be controlled with medication or well managed, providing they are notified to your hospital team promptly.
+Many of the side effects can be controlled with additional medication or well managed, as long as you tell your hospital team about them as soon as possible.